 - Inability to get a clear understanding of what happened;

 - The injured individual is refusing to seek medical diagnostic treatment proving their injury.

 Your Work Injury Has No Witnesses

 As mentioned previously, having witnesses to the incident is important to complete the claim.
 These individuals can provide unbiased insight as to what happened.
 If there are no witnesses around, or witnesses who claim they didn’t see anything.
 It could deter your employer from wanting to believe you need a form to file a claim.

 How Long Do I Have to File or Report a Workers’ Comp Injury?

 Depending on the state in which the employee resides and the policies of the insurer, they will have between one week and 90 days to file a claim.
-The sooner the claim is filed, the sooner they can proceed with the claim process.
+The sooner the you file a claim, the sooner they can proceed with the claim process.
 Late reporting is still possible, however, the insurance company may deny the claim.
 An appeal can be filed in response to the denial.
 But this will only prolong the process even further, preventing you from getting your compensation in a timely manner.

-It is important to note that just because a claim is filed, it doesn’t mean it will be approved.
+It is important to note that just because you file a claim, it doesn’t mean it will find approval.
 Insurance companies may request more information from your employer regarding the incident.
 If they feel the evidence provided isn’t enough to support your claim.
 This may require a claim extension, prolonging the process even longer.